saucelabs/sauce-docs/docs/web-apps/automated-testing/playwright/cucumber.md

 #### `paths`
 <p><small>| REQUIRED | ARRAY |</small></p>

 Paths to feature files.
-See the [Cucumber-js Configuration documentation](https://github.com/cucumber/cucumber-js/blob/main/docs/configuration.md#finding-your-features) for more information.
+See the [Cucumber.js Configuration documentation](https://github.com/cucumber/cucumber-js/blob/main/docs/configuration.md#finding-your-features) for more information.
 You can use glob pattern to indicate all files that match a specific value, such as a file name, type, or directory.

 ```yaml
   options: